albertliumaster/albertliumaster.github.io/_pages/research.md

 <p align="justify">
 ![]({{ site.url }}{{ site.baseurl }}/images/pubpic/2019_JPCLGraphic.png){: style="width: 250px; float: right; margin: 0px 10px"}
 **Technique: Multidimensional optical spectroscopy.** Multidimensional optical spectroscopy may be considered the most general nonlinear spectroscopic technique, which involves exciting a material with multiple ultrashort pulses of light and measuring a nonlinear observable.
 Compared to most nonlinear spectroscopies, which measure a projection or cross-section of a multidimensional optical response, multidimensional optical spectroscopy is capable of measuring nonlinear optical responses along all of their characteristic axes.
+One can
 </p>

 <p align="justify">